-- Woodman's is, and at all times relevant to this action has been, the owner and operator of a chain of 15 retail grocery stores located in the states of Wisconsin and Illinois.
-It operates 6 stores and has its principal offices in the Western District of Wisconsin. - 6.
+- 5. Jurisdiction is pursuant to 28 U.S.C.A. § 1331 (federal question) and 28 U.S.C.A. § 1337 (antitrust). - Woodman's is, and at all times relevant to this action has been, the owner and operator of a chain of 15 retail grocery stores located in the states of Wisconsin and Illinois.
+It operates 6 stores and has its principal offices in the Western District of Wisconsin. - 7.
 Clorox is, and at all times relevant to this action has been, engaged in the worldwide production and sale of consumer retail products which are commonly offered for sale and shipped directly by Clorox to retail grocery stores around the world, including each of the 15 stores operated by Woodman's, among which are the 6 stores located in the Western District of Wisconsin.
-A list of the products produced and sold by Clorox to Woodman's, as of October 1, 2014, is attached hereto, made a part hereof and is marked as Exhibit 1. - 7.
+A list of the products produced and sold by Clorox to Woodman's, as of October 1, 2014, is attached hereto, made a part hereof and is marked as Exhibit 1.
+Clorox ceased making sales directly to Woodman's on February 24, 2015, but Woodman's is informed and does believe that Clorox continues to sell products to wholesalers and other retail stores in the Western District of Wisconsin at the present time. - 8.
 Clorox Sales, upon information and belief, is and at all times relevant to this action, has been engaged in the sale of consumer retail products manufactured by Clorox, which are commonly offered for sale and shipped directly by Clorox Sales to retail grocery stores around the United States, including, without limitation, the states of Wisconsin and Illinois, including to each of the 15 stores operated by Woodman's, among which are the 6 stores located in the Western District of Wisconsin.
-A list of the products produced by Clorox and sold by Clorox Sales to Woodman's, as of October 1, 2014, is attached hereto, made a part hereof and is marked as Exhibit 1. - 8.
-At all times relevant to this action, Clorox and Clorox Sales have also sold consumer products to Sam's Club and Costco, which operate retail stores that compete directly for retail customers with the 15 Woodman's stores in Wisconsin and Illinois.
+A list of the products produced by

+Clorox and sold by Clorox Sales to Woodman's, as of October 1, 2014, is attached hereto, made a part hereof and is marked as Exhibit 1.
+Clorox ceased making sales directly to Woodman's on February 24, 2015, but Woodman's is informed and does believe that Clorox continues to sell products to wholesalers and other retail stores in the Western District of Wisconsin at the present time.